 The Importance of Chimney Inspections

-Until very recently, expert inspection and evaluation of fireplaces, stoves or other venting systems was left up to the discretion of chimney service technicians.
+Until very recently, expert inspections and evaluations of fireplaces, stoves or other venting systems were left up to the discretion of chimney specialists.
 Now, there are standards and codes established by the National Fire Protection Association (NFPA) regarding home heating appliances (NFPA 211).

 Here is what to expect from your American Chimney Service technician for each level:

 A Level 3 Inspection is warranted when hidden hazards are suspected.
-It includes all the items checked in Levels 1 and 2, and then goes beyond to access concealed areas of the chimney or flue. it is performed with special tools and may entail removing or destroying some permanent portions of the chimney or building, which will likely require masonry repairs.
+It includes all the items checked in Levels 1 and 2 and then goes beyond to access concealed areas of the chimney or flue. it is performed with special tools and may entail removing or destroying some permanent portions of the chimney or building, which will likely require masonry repairs.